samuelrivas/moka/README.md

 in many situations.
 However, we think that modifying the caller module instead of the called module is a cleaner and safer.

-The main motivation for building Moka is that it allows us to mock (or "mok") modules that are used by other modules we cannot control during our testing.
+The main motivation for building Moka is that it allows us to mock (or _mok_) modules that are used by other modules we cannot control during our testing.
 Good examples are `file:read`, or `erlang:now`.
 If you try to mock those with Meck, you will most likely break something in your system (e.g. Meck itself may